 2. AGREEMENT TO TERMS AND CONDITIONS.
 In tendering a Shipment to SEKO or otherwise engaging the services of SEKO in any other fashion, Customer agrees that the version of the Terms and Conditions in effect at the time the shipment is tendered to SEKO will apply to the Shipment, its transportation and the Auxiliary Services, which no agent or employee of the Parties may alter.
 To the extent the Terms and Conditions conflict with a Bill of Lading or other shipping document, the Terms and Conditions shall control.
 If the services provided are for international air, international ocean, warehousing, or customs brokerage, then the separate terms and conditions for each respective service shall govern and control.
 Further, except to the extent the Terms and Conditions conflict with any written agreement between the Parties, the Terms and Conditions shall supersede any alleged or asserted oral agreement, promise, representation, or understanding between the Parties.

-3. CUSTOMER’S WARRANTY.
+3. CUSTOMER’S WARRANTY; PROPER PACKAGING.
 Customer warrants that each Package and Shipment is properly classified and completely described on the Bill of Lading or other relevant shipping documentation furnished by Customer, that each Package and Shipment is properly marked and addressed, is packaged properly and adequately to protect the contents in the normal course of transportation for each surface and air transport, and except as otherwise noted on the Bill of Lading, is in good order and condition.
+For purposes of clarity and without limitation, examples of improper packaging of goods such that the goods would not be deemed suitable for the normal course of transportation would include the following: goods packed in bags; ripped and damaged packaging; insufficient crating, boxing, loading in containers; and overall insufficient packing to sustain the goods and insulate from damage in transit.
 Customer also warrants its compliance with all applicable laws, rules, and regulations including, but not limited to, customs laws, import and export laws.
 Customer shall furnish such information and attach to the Bill of Lading such documents as are necessary to comply with all laws, rules and regulations.

 4. QUOTATIONS NOT BINDING.
 Except as set forth in a written agreement between the Customer and SEKO, quotations as to fees, rates of duty, freight charges, insurance premiums or other charges provided by SEKO to Customer are for informational purposes only and are subject to change without notice.
 No quotation shall be binding on SEKO unless SEKO agrees in writing to undertake the handling and transportation of the Shipment at a specific rate.
 Customer understands that quotations are provided to Customer in reliance on the information furnished to SEKO at the time the quotation is provided, and are subject to change based on actual weights, commodity, contents, mode of transportation, dimensions, and volumes tendered by the Customer, as well as due to unforeseen or unanticipated costs, occurrences or events which are beyond the control of SEKO.